florianthom/MobileAppPublicHealthFrontend/README.md

    - food

 and to visualize you possible coherences between those events.
-You get an overview over your consumptions and you are able to review them even months ago.
+You get an overview over your events/entries and you are able to review them even months ago.

 ATTENTION: Please be sure that you go to a doctor.
 This app does not replace a doctor's visit.
 In the case of thyroid diseases, always talk to your doctor and keep the preventive appointments.